foundersandcoders/our-site-v1-DEFUNCT/_harp/academy/_faq.md

 Very.
 We get many applicants for each place.

 **How much does it cost?**
 There are no fees, but students and graduates are expected to help us deliver the course to the next cohort and to contribute to our various community projects.
-You will also need to cover your own living expenses for at least 4 months, and quite possibly longer, depending on how quickly you can find work.
+You will also need to cover your own living expenses for at least 16 weeks, and quite possibly longer, depending on how quickly you can find work.

 **How are you supporting yourselves?**
 By working on freelance projects.
 None of us is paid for teaching or mentoring on the programme.